julianschmoll/quad_kd_trees/README.md

 # Quad and KD Trees in Java

 This project implements Quad Trees and KD Trees in Java.
-Those can be visualized in a GUI.
+Those can be visualized in a JPanel.

 ## Usage